aridjayarecipes/cutesrecipes.web.app/content/post/1958-steps-to-make-award-winning-salmon-scallop-and-tuna-ceviche.md

 - "1 tbsp olive oil"
 - " to taste hot sauce "
 recipeinstructions:
-- "Marinate (&#34;cook&#34;) the fish.
+- "Marinate ("cook") the fish.
 Transfer the diced fish to a large bowl.
 Add the serrano peppers, garlic, cilantro, and salt."
 - "Cover with the juice from approximately 10 limes, 1 grapefruit, and 2 oranges.
 If your fish is not completely covered, add more lime (or lemon juice) as needed until it is."
 - "Allow the fish to cook.
 Cover the bowl with plastic wrap and transfer to the refrigerator to keep cold."
-- "Allow your fish to &#34;cook&#34; for 1-4 hours (see notes).
+- "Allow your fish to "cook" for 1-4 hours (see notes).
 Stir every hour."
 - "Soak the shallots.
 Add the shallots to a separate bowl and cover with hot (not boiling) water and 2 teaspoons salt.
 Mix well."
 - "Allow the shallots to soak for approximately 10-15 minutes before draining and rinsing with cold water.
 Cover and set aside in the refrigerator until ready to use."
 - "Marinate the tomatoes.
 Approximately 30 minutes before serving (see notes) add the shallots, tomatoes, and bell pepper to a new, larger, mixing bowl."